- Alternate Self: All of the Spideys are different versions of Peter Parker. Except Miguel O'Hara, Spider-Man 2099.

 - Knight of Cerebus: Carnage has what's probably the most downright terrifying level for Ultimate Spidey, has no humorous quirks like the other two Ultimate Spidey villains (Electro, at least, is an entertaining Large Ham and Deadpool's just plain hilarious), and is generally the only opponent Spider-Man has less funny comments toward.

-- Mook Maker: Spawns symbiote offspring in the latter half of his stage, and the infected corpses of all of the soldiers he killed make up the majority of the mooks of the stage.
+- Mook Maker: Spawns symbiote offspring in the latter half of its stage, and the infected corpses of all the soldiers it killed make up the majority of the mooks of the stage.

-- The Unintelligible: He mainly "speaks" in roars and growls.
+- The Unintelligible: It mainly "speaks" in roars and growls.

-- Zombie Apocalypse: What the fragment enables him to cause.
+- Zombie Apocalypse: What the fragment enables it to cause.